flavienbwk/book-devops/eng/AUDIOBOOK.md

 SLSA consists of two parts:

-- requirements: a set of security rules, varying in complexity depending on the desired SLSA level (1 to 4) that an organization aims to achieve
+1. requirements: a set of security rules, varying in complexity depending on the desired SLSA level (from 1 to 4) that an organization aims to achieve
-- threats and mitigations: detailing threat scenarios, known public examples, and ways to mitigate them
+2. threats and mitigations: detailing threat scenarios, known public examples, and ways to mitigate them

 The FRSCA project is a pragmatic example of a software factory implementing SLSA prerequisites.
 Integrations within GitHub's continuous integration chains, like the "SLSA Build Provenance Action", are also available.